bdelbosc/nuxeo-stacks/README.md

 - Zookeeper
 - Redis

-The version of services are adapted depending on the Nuxeo version.
+The version and configuration of services are adapted depending on the Nuxeo version (for instance Nuxeo 8.10 uses Elasticsearch 2.3).

 In addition of the Nuxeo stack you can add useful tooling:
-- Grafana/Graphite: a provisioned Nuxeo monitoring dashboard
+- Grafana/Graphite: a monitoring solution with a provisioned Nuxeo dashboard
 - Kibana: the Elasticsearch GUI
 - KafkaHQ: a Kafka GUI
 - Netdata: for OS monitoring, though it is much better to install netdata directly on the host
-- Prometheus: Monitoring solution
+- Prometheus: an alternative to graphite monitoring
-- Jaeger: Tracer
+- Jaeger: a Tracer for distributed tracing

 # Demo